 Turkey offers more than just a stunning landscape and fascinating culture.
-It is home to a wide variety of festivals, many of which have been introduced to help the country develop a more modern image like The Istanbul International Music Festival.
+It is home to a wide variety of Turkey holidays and festivals, many of which have been introduced to help the country develop a more modern image like The Istanbul International Music Festival.
 Folk ceremonies like The Kadirga Festival are some of the more important traditional events in the country.

 Ankara International Film Festival